 The first step on the way to becoming an instructor is to attend an Instructor Foundation Course.
 This is a two day course run, usually run over the weekend, with half the time spent in lectures and small group sessions and the other half spent in the pool.
 On the first day you will get a title for a 10 minute classroom presentation and a pool lesson to be given the next day.
 But remember this isn’t a pass/fail assessment, it’s a course preparing you for the next step in becoming an instructor.

 IFCs tend to be run in the same places and the nearest venues to Bristol are Exeter and Worcester.
-You can check the BSAC website for upcoming courses.
-Once you've completed an IFC you are a sheltered water Assistant Instructor so you can teach in the pool under the supervision of a Nationally Qualified Instructor (NQI).
-If you are actively instructing then you can claim back half of the cost of the IFC (speak to the treasurer).
+You can check the BSAC page for upcoming courses.
+Once you’ve completed an IFC you are a sheltered water Assistant Instructor so you can teach in the pool under the supervision of a Nationally Qualified Instructor (NQI).
+If you are actively instructing then you can claim back half of the cost of the IFC (speak to the Treasurer).